tajdeluca/portfolio/content/experience/zen3-uk.md

 ---

 ### What I worked with and the skills I developed
-An extension of what I worked on at <nuxt-link to="/jobs/cwt-digital/">CWT Digital</nuxt-link>, here are my takeaways:
+An extension of what I worked on at <nuxt-link to="/jobs/cwt-digital/">CWT Digital</nuxt-link>, these are the key things I developed:

 - Front-End Architecture
 - Customer Support Skills